 The lead performances are remarkable, as Lee Pace and Catinca Untaru give us two believable central characters we care deeply about.
 The unique story structure, excellent cinematography, exotic locations, elaborate costuming and moving score bring it all together to engage and hold our interest throughout.

 “MAGNIFICENT!
 The Fall is one of the most extraordinary films I’ve ever seen … there will never be another like it.” – Roger Ebert

-A little less than ten minutes into THE FALL and you know something extraordinary is happening.
+Just a few minutes into THE FALL you know something extraordinary is happening.

 The film instills a sense of anxious anticipation at the outset, starting with a dramatic slow-motion black-and-white title sequence set on a railroad bridge – capturing a serious mishap backed by the ominous tones of Beethoven’s Seventh Symphony.

 Roy holds her attention with a fable about Alexander the Great, which the little girl transforms into Alexandria the Great.
-As he speaks, the scene shifts a third time, to the bright color of a mountain of orange sand in a panoramic desert landscape where a small group of Alexander’s Macedonian warriors are on foot…
+As he speaks, the scene shifts a third time, to a brightly colored mountain of orange sand in a panoramic desert landscape where a small group of Alexander’s Macedonian warriors are on foot …

 … Thus begins an emotionally and visually captivating adventure, beginning with despair, deception and revenge and culminating in honesty, friendship and love.